angseesiang/Creating-Custom-Language-Models/readme.md

 **Q: Where do I change hyperparameters?**
 A: Near the top of the notebook you’ll find settings like `batch_size`, `block_size`, number of layers/heads, embedding size, dropout, learning rate, and training iterations.

----

-## 📜 License
-Add your license of choice (e.g., MIT).
-If you use external datasets (e.g., Project Gutenberg), follow their license/usage terms.

----

-## 🙏 Acknowledgements
-Thanks to the open‑source ML community and many educational resources that inspire learning‑oriented GPT implementations.